The Matrix (franchise): Production

 The Matrix series includes four feature films.
 The first three were written and directed by the Wachowskis and produced by Joel Silver, starring Keanu Reeves, Laurence Fishburne, Carrie-Anne Moss and Hugo Weaving.
 The series was filmed in Australia and began with 1999's The Matrix, which depicts the recruitment of hacker Neo into humanity's rebellion against sentient machines.

 The film's mainstream success had backed up the initial idea of making a trilogy.
 The sequels, The Matrix Reloaded and The Matrix Revolutions, were filmed simultaneously during one shoot (under the project codename "The Burly Man"), and released in two parts in 2003.
 They tell the story of the impending attack on the human enclave of Zion by a vast machine army.
 Neo also learns more about the history of the Matrix and his role as The One.
 The sequels also incorporate more ambitious action scenes and visual effects.

 Reception

+Box office performance

-Box office performanceThe Matrix was highly successful, earning over $460 million worldwide on a modest budget of $63 million.
+The Matrix was highly successful, earning over $460 million worldwide on a modest budget of $63 million.
 The sequels had a much larger budget of $150 million each; Reloaded was also a big commercial success, earning almost $742 million worldwide and becoming the highest-grossing R-rated film in history, a title which it held for 13 years until it was surpassed by the film Deadpool; Revolutions had the world's first simultaneous release across major cities all over the world, which for the first time in history included both a release in China, and a release in IMAX theaters.
 Its five-day opening at $204 million broke the previous record, but ultimately the film made $427 million, a little less than the original.